FSMA Produce Safety Rule Timeline

-The FDA has been developing and drafting the Produce Safety Rule since FSMA was passed in 2011.
+The FDA had been developing and drafting the Produce Safety Rule since FSMA was passed in 2011.
 There were two open comment periods during which the FDA solicited feedback from produce growers, industry members, academics, and the general public.
-A timeline of the process is outlined below including future dates of when to expect compliance dates will become effective.
+A timeline of the process is outlined below including compliance dates.

 - January 4, 2011: FSMA was passed by President Obama.